DreamDoll Leans Over In A Red Dress For Flirty Instagram Pic

 DreamDoll shared a flirty new Instagram photo with her fans today.
-She was seen posing in a velvet-like dress, as she leaned over.
-The dress featured thin straps and a low cut, as she flaunted her cleavage.
+She was seen posing in a velvet-like dress as she leaned over.
+The dress featured thin straps and a low cut that flaunted her cleavage.
 She seemed to be standing with her legs together, or potentially sitting on a chair.
-Either way, she propped herself up with her left arm, while placing her finger in her mouth.
+Either way, she propped herself up with her left arm while placing her finger in her mouth.
 She wore her hair down in tight curls, and rocked glossy, pink lipstick.
 DreamDoll also sported long lashes and dark eyeliner on her lower lids.
 Her bright pink manicure also peeked through in the shot.
 It’s unusual to see the rapper rocking tight curls, as she usually opts for straight hair.

 The photo was taken indoors, while the rapper apparently posed by a large window, as sunlight drenched her face and upper body.
-She exuded sultry vibes, while glancing to her left.
+She exuded sultry vibes while glancing to her left.
 She also wore a silver necklace with a large pendant.
 Behind her, you could see a doorway, although most of her backdrop was obscured.

-The captions revealed that DreamDoll was promoting skincare.
+The caption revealed that DreamDoll was promoting skincare.
 And with this in mind, it’s also easy to see that her skin looked clear and glowing.
 In fact, it didn’t look like she had a single blemish on her arms, chest, or face.

 Fans left plenty of love for the rapper in the comments section.